Weakly maximal subgroups of branch groups: Level-transitive weakly maximal subgroups

 All these constructions are variations of the following simple example. \begin{example} Let $T$ be a locally finite tree.
-Let $G$ be a subgroup of $\Aut(T)$ such that $\Rist_G(\level{1})=G\times \dots\times G$ and such that the subgroup $R$ of rooted automorphisms of $G$ acts transitively on the first level.
-For example, $G$ is one of $\Aut(T)$, $\Autfr(T)$ or $\Autf(T)$, or is the Bondarenko's example from \cite{MR2727305}.
-Then $\gen{R,\diag(G\times\dots\times G)}$ is an infinite index subgroup of $G$ acting level transitively on $G$. \end{example} The condition on $\Rist_G(\level{1})$ in the above example is pretty restrictive.
-Nevertheless, while the groups $\Aut(T)$, $\Autfr(T)$ and $\Autf(T)$ are never finitely generated, the Bondarenko's example is finitely generated.
-However, it is possible to adapt a little bit the construction in order to deal with other branch groups. \begin{lemma} Let $G$ be a weakly branch group acting on a $2$\hyphen regular tree.
+Let $G$ be a subgroup of $\Aut(T)$ such that $\Rist_G(\level{1})=G\times \dots\times G$ and such that the subgroup $R$ of rooted automorphisms of $G$ (elements of $G$ that rigidly permutes the trees rooted at the first-level vertices) acts transitively on the first level.
+For example, $G$ is one of $\Aut(T)$, $\Autfr(T)$ or $\Autf(T)$, or is Bondarenko's example from~\cite{MR2727305}.
+Then $\gen{R,\diag(G\times\dots\times G)}$ is an infinite index subgroup of $G$ acting level-transitively on $G$. \end{example} The condition on $\Rist_G(\level{1})$ in the above example is pretty restrictive.
+Nevertheless, while the groups $\Aut(T)$, $\Autfr(T)$ and $\Autf(T)$ are never finitely generated, Bondarenko's example is finitely generated.
+However, it is possible to adapt a little bit the construction in order to deal with other branch groups. \begin{lemma} Let $G$ be a weakly branch group acting on a $2$-regular tree.
 Suppose that $G$ contains $a=(01)$ the automorphism of $T$ permuting rigidly $T_0$ and $T_1$.
-Suppose moreover that there exists a subgroup $A$ of $G$ and an automorphism $\varphi$ of $G$ such that: \begin{enumerate} \item $\varphi^2(A)=A$ and the restriction of $\varphi^2$ on $A$ is the identity, \item $\diag\bigl(A\times \varphi(A)\bigr)=\gen{\bigl(g,\varphi(g)\bigr)}_{g\in A}$ is a subgroup of $G$, \item $\gen{A,\varphi(A)}$ acts level transitively on $T$. \end{enumerate} Then the subgroup $L\defegal\gen{a,\diag\bigl(A\times \varphi(A)\bigr)}$ is an infinite index subgroup of $G$ that acts level transitively on $T$. \end{lemma} \begin{proof} The second condition implies that $L$ is a subgroup of $G$.
-The third condition and the fact that $a$ acts transitively on the first level imply that $L$ acts level transitively.
+Suppose moreover that there exists a subgroup $A$ of $G$ and an automorphism $\varphi$ of $G$ such that: \begin{enumerate} \item $\varphi^2(A)=A$ and the restriction of $\varphi^2$ on $A$ is the identity, \item $\diag\bigl(A\times \varphi(A)\bigr)=\gen{\bigl(g,\varphi(g)\bigr)}_{g\in A}$ is a subgroup of $G$, \item $\gen{A,\varphi(A)}$ acts level-transitively on $T$. \end{enumerate} Then the subgroup $L\coloneqq\gen{a,\diag\bigl(A\times \varphi(A)\bigr)}$ is an infinite index subgroup of $G$ that acts level-transitively on $T$. \end{lemma} \begin{proof} The second condition implies that $L$ is a subgroup of $G$.
+The third condition and the fact that $a$ acts transitively on the first level imply that $L$ acts level-transitively.
 Finally, by definition of $a$, the rigid stabilizer in $L$ of the vertex $0$ consists of elements of the form